Korean War Legacy Project

 Children of War

-Gordon Evans describes how he felt children of war suffered the most.
-He tells of a young boy he came across who was alone in the cold with no coat and how he took that boy in as his own houseboy.
-He points out that this was not uncommon due to the orphanages being overrun.
+Gordon Evans describes feeling that children of war suffered the most.
+He tells of a young boy he came across who was alone in the cold with no coat and how he took the child in as his own houseboy.
+He remembers the orphanages being overrun and children having nowhere to live but on the streets.

 Tags: Civilians,Cold winters,Impressions of Korea,Orphanage,Pride,South Koreans